 Does God destine someone special for us and us alone?

 God is all-knowing.
 That includes knowing who each and every person will end up marrying.
 It doesn’t take too much to believe that God has a special spouse divinely designed for us.
-In other words, he chooses the right person for us.
+In other words, He has made one perfect human for every one of us.
 Doesn’t that sound good?
 Well, it does, but not every good sounding thing is scriptural.

 What then is the right way?
 What is scriptural and real?